larissabakken/quiz/README.md

 ### Quiz

-## You will find the steps to run the application in the readme in each api and frontend
+## You will find the steps to run the application in the readme in each folder (api and frontend)